-Picking out the right office space is detrimental for your business success.
-Wrong location could cost your business, top talent and cliental.
-Office location significantly impacts your ability and possibility to grow.
-When choosing an office space it is fundamentally important to base your decision on company’s future prospective and the business model.
+Picking out the right office space is detrimental to your business’s success.
+The wrong location could cost your business, top talent, and clients.
+Office location significantly impacts your ability and the possibility to grow.
+When choosing an office space it is fundamentally important to base your decision on the company’s future perspective and the business model.
 When choosing an office, follow the 5Ps to make a choice with ease.

-The location of an office should be your base for decision making.
+The location of an office should be your base for decision-making.
 Consider whether the location of the office is convenient for key talent to commute to.
 A long drive or an inconvenient location may push key talent to choose employment elsewhere.
 Location is also important for your potential clients and partners.
 If the transportation is long or costly the clients and partners may opt from travelling to your business place.
-It’s important to consider the cost benefit analysis of price versus location.
-Some business owners choose to locate their business in the outskirts of Dubai or in the construction zones that makes it difficult to commute too and find for both customers and clients.
+It’s important to consider the cost-benefit analysis of price versus location.
+Some business owners choose to locate their business in the outskirts of Dubai or in the construction zones which makes it difficult to commute to and find for both customers and clients.

 4. Future Prospective

-Consider the daily expenses your business and your ability to take the hit to profits for a new office space.
-The expenses include office furniture, utilities and equipment.
+Consider the daily expenses of your business and your ability to take the hit to profits for a new office space.
+The expenses include office furniture, utilities, and equipment.
 Can you pull the new office space?
-After careful consideration you may find yourself under a tight budget, in that case you have couple of options to consider.
+After careful consideration you may find yourself under a tight budget, in that case, you have a couple of options to consider.

 The office space is the face of your business.
-It must reflect and fit your business model in order to bring business and success.
-Consider the 5P’s in a matrix format in order to make an optimal choice.
+It must reflect and fit your business model in order to bring business success.
+Consider the 5P in a matrix format in order to make an optimal choice.